Deltares/Wflow.jl/docs/src/vertical/sbm.md

 `capfluxscale` is set to zero and thus setting the capillary rise `capflux` to zero.

-Finally, the capillary rise `capflux` is limited by the unsaturated store deficit (one or multiple layers), calculated as follows:
+Finally, the capillary rise `capflux` is limited by the unsaturated store deficit (one or multiple layers), calculated as follows in the code block below (`i` refers to the Vector position, and `k` refers to the layer position):

 ```julia
     usl[k] * (sbm.θₛ[i] - sbm.θᵣ[i]) - usld[k]